ashishkamat2791/AWS-CSA-Notes/CSA Concepts/Architecting for Security/Cloudwatch for Security Architect.md

     * We can ask Cloudwatch to notify us (via SNS) if there has been changes, Eg;
         * Changes to IAM secuirty credentials
         * Assigning access policies to users.
-        * Adding/deleting users
+        * Adding/deleting users/

-  **It is important to know how we can use Cloudwatch for security in our AWS Environment**
+* It is important to know how we can use Cloudwatch for security in our AWS Environment